Enjoying Rest Bay Beach Safely

-Hear from Tom, one of the RNLI lifeguard team at Three Cliffs Bay, and find out how you and your loved ones can enjoy your time here safely.
+Meet Charlie, one of the RNLI lifeguards at Rest Bay Beach, and find out how you and your loved ones can enjoy your time here safely.

-On Three Cliffs Bay, here’s what you need to be aware of:
+On Rest Bay Beach, here’s what you need to be aware of:

-- Stay alert for the dangerous rip currents that can form here.
+- Look out for strong sideways currents and rip currents that can quickly drag you away from the shore.
 Only swim when lifeguards are on duty and always between the red and yellow flags.
 If you find yourself caught in a rip current, make sure you stay calm and don’t panic.
 If you can stand, wade don’t swim.
-If you’re in deeper water, swim parallel to the rip current until you’re free of it, then make your way back to shore.
+If you’re in deeper water, swim parallel to the current until you’re free of it, then make your way back to shore.
 If you’re in difficulty, keep hold of your board (if you have one) or adopt the float position – lean back and extend your arms and legs like a starfish.
 You should then raise your hand and shout for help.

 To have fun safely on all lifeguarded beaches: